misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> -m
 ```

 Error emails are enabled by default when email is configured.
-Disable them in one of these ways:
+They cover both the failure alert and the recovery alert that follows it.
+Disable both in one of these ways:

 - set `ERROR_NOTIFICATION` to `False`
 - or use the `-e` flag